Umesh92x/TimeSeriesTransformer/README.md

 ```

 ## Getting Started
 Follow the below instructions on setting up your project.
-Nothing much is needed to run the code just Google Colab.
+Nothing much is needed to run the code, just Google Colab and it you :)

 ### Installation